Rookout/docs/docs/rooks-setup.md

             **kwargs):
 ```

+The `start` method is used to initialize the Rookout SDK in the background and accepts the following arguments:

 1. `token` - The Rookout Token for your organization.
 May also be set using the environment variable `ROOKOUT_TOKEN`. *Note*: this should left as None if you are using the Rookout Agent.
 1. `host` - If you are using a Rookout agent, this is the hostname for it.
 May also be set using the environment variable `ROOKOUT_AGENT_HOST`.
 1. `port` - If you are using a Rookout agent, this is the port for it.
 May also be set using the environment variable `ROOKOUT_AGENT_PORT`.